danelikethedog/azure-iot-on-ios/README.md

 # Azure IoT on iOS

-This is a basic sample which will connect to Azure IoT Hub using the C SDK.
+This is a basic sample which will connect to Azure IoT Hub using the [Azure IoT C SDK](https://github.com/Azure/azure-iot-sdk-c).

 ## Steps to get working